pavelsolis/Git-GitHub-Primer/README.md

 $ git checkout <branchname>	# In case you are not already in branch <branchname>, switch to it
 $ git push	   		# Upload the current branch (<branchname>) to the associated upstream
 ```
 - A longer syntax of the `push` command is `git push <to> <from>`, which would translate into `git push origin <branchname>`.
 The short version is just `git push`, assuming the local and remote branches have the same name.
 Since Git 1.7.11, the default push policy is `simple`: push only the current branch, and only if it has a similarly named remote-tracking branch on the upstream.
-See [here](https://stackoverflow.com/questions/17096311/why-do-i-need-to-explicitly-push-a-new-branch/17096880#17096880) for an explanation.
+See [1](https://stackoverflow.com/questions/17096311/why-do-i-need-to-explicitly-push-a-new-branch/17096880#17096880) and [2](https://stackoverflow.com/questions/37770467/why-do-i-have-to-git-push-set-upstream-origin-branch) for an explanation.
 - For `git push` to work, you must have associated an upstream for <branchname> when you created it (see `git push -u` or `git checkout -t` above).
 - Note that you need to switch to `<branchname>` before pushing.
 If you are on `<parent>` and type (1) `git push`, Git will push the `<parent>` not `<branchname>`, or (2) `git push origin <branchname>`, Git will try to push the local `<parent>` branch (being the *current* branch) to the remote `<branchname>`, which would be incorrect.
 If you are in `<parent>` and you don't want to checkout to `<branchname>`, you can use: `git push origin <branchname>:<branchname>`.
 - The `git push` command pushes [just the current branch](https://stackoverflow.com/questions/820178/how-do-you-push-just-a-single-git-branch-and-no-other-branches), not other branches nor the `<parent>` branch.
 If, for every branch that exists on the local side, you want the remote side to be updated (as long as a branch of the same name already exists on the remote side) use: `git push origin :` or `git push origin +:` (for non-fast-forward updates).